Professor John Coleman

 Tel: 01865 270440

 "John" is a very common name in the Coleman clann.
-So if you're looking for my Oxford namesake, the psychologist in the Department of Education whose primary interest is adolescence, look here or here.
+So if you're looking for my namesake, the psychologist formerly in the Department of Education at Oxford whose primary interest is adolescence, look here.
 For the American TV weatherman and climate change denier, the English football manager and former player, the Australian rules footballer, or any other John Colemans, you'll need to search elsewhere.

-My main research interests are in phonetics (especially acoustic phonetics), speech technology, laboratory phonology and computational linguistics.
+My main research interests are in phonetics (especially acoustic phonetics), models of sound change, speech technology, laboratory phonology and computational linguistics.

 - Speech synthesis: long ago I worked on formant synthesis in computational phonology (e.g. IPOX)